Ignacio Corsini: Life and work

 "El Caballero Cantor"—the "gentleman singer," as he was known by then—Corsini was also a composer and lyricist of numerous tangos, such as, among others, "Flor marchita," and "Aquel cantor de mi pueblo" (music by guitarist Enrique Maciel).
 The latter was immortalized by Corsini's one-time film co-star, Edmundo Rivero.
 He also composed in other genres, writing folklore pieces (such as "Tradición gaucha" and "A mi palomita"), and a waltz: "Tristeza criolla," based on a poem by Julián de Charras.

-A 1929 songbook written as an ode to the era of 19th century strongman Juan Manuel de Rosas by poet Héctor Blomberg and guitarist Enrique Maciel featured Corsini as the lead vocalist, a performance considered by critics to have been th highlight of the album.
+A 1929 songbook written as an ode to the era of 19th century strongman Juan Manuel de Rosas by poet Héctor Pedro Blomberg and guitarist Enrique Maciel featured Corsini as the lead vocalist, a performance considered by critics to have been th highlight of the album.
 His performance of the album's title track, "La pulpera de Santa Lucía," was critical to its being aired on the radio.
 This return to folklore was followed by similar performances on film, including Rapsodia gaucha (1932), Ídolos de la radio (1934, memorable also for a duet between two standards of tango, Ada Falcón and Carlos Gardel), and the western movie-styled Fortín alto (1941), where he was featured with Agustín Irusta and a then-unknown Edmundo Rivero.

 These successes were dealt a bitter turn by the death of his wife Victoria, on May 28, 1949, following which he retired as a performer.
 Corsini penned his memoirs the following year, in which he wrote that "in her I found the great partner of all my life, who encouraged me in my uncertain hours and to whom I owe a great part of my success" (the autobiography was never published).

 Corsini reappeared in 1961 for a Channel 7 special, "Volver a vivir" ("To Live Again").
 This would be his last public performance, however, and on July 26, 1967, the 'gentleman singer' died at age 76.